Does your CV keep getting rejected?

 After a little prayer, you click apply.
 Congratulations!
 Your application has been sent into the clouds of hundreds of job-seeking hopeful like yourself, hoping for an email or call back.
 But days and maybe even weeks go by, and you haven’t heard anything.
-We wanted to share a few reasons why your CV might not have made the cut.
+We wanted to share a few reasons why your CV might have not made the cut and ended up on the rejected CV pile.

 1. Irrelevant Experience

 If your skillset doesn’t match the skills required in the job description, then it’s more than likely that your application was put in the “no” pile.
-The competition is fierce, and although there is no such thing as the “perfect” candidate, your experience needs to align with what the company is looking for.
+The competition is fierce, and although there is no such thing as the “perfect” candidate, your experience needs to align with what the company is looking for to avoid being rejected.

 How to fix it?
 Choose wisely the experience and skills that you send.
 Your CV shouldn’t be one CV that you send to as many recruiters as possible.
 You should customize its content to match the skills, education and experience according to what you read in the job description (without lying of course).